 It is also a good idea to play with your Maltese regularly to keep him physically and mentally stimulated.
 Maltese as intelligent dogs need such encouragement.

 But again, do not overwork your Maltese.
 Just as you should not bore him.
-Then you would lose his attention.
+Otherwise, you could lose his attention.

 So give your Maltese enough exercise.
 It will do him and you good.